Normal amniotic fluid is

 In very rare cases, amniocentesis may be done before 15 weeks of pregnancy.
 This is rare, because there may be greater risks to your fetus.
 Talk to your doctor about the risks and benefits of early amniocentesis.

-Amniocentesis cannot be done easily if the amount of
+Amniocentesis can't be done easily if the amount of

 amniotic fluid is very small or if the placenta is in front of your